Paul A. Burns, Ph.D., M.S.

 Division of Integrative Biological and Behavioral Sciences

-Dr. Paul Burns is a social and behavioral sciences administrator (program official) in NIMHD’s Division of Integrative Biological and Behavioral Sciences.
-He is a social and behavioral researcher focused on sexual and reproductive health disparities among racial and ethnic and sexual and gender minority populations.
-Dr. Burns's research seeks to understand the role of social and structural factors and their impact on sexual risk behavior that increase vulnerability to HIV/STIs among minoritized populations.
+Dr. Paul Burns is a social and behavioral sciences administrator (Program Official) in NIMHD’s Division of Integrative Biological and Behavioral Sciences.
+He is a social and behavioral researcher focused on reproductive health among populations experiencing health disparities.
+Dr. Burns's research seeks to understand the role of social and structural factors and their impact on risk behavior that increase vulnerability to HIV/STIs.

 Prior to joining NIMHD, Dr. Burns was an American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellow.
 Previously, he was a founding faculty member of the John D. Bower School of Population Health at the University of Mississippi Medical Center.

-As principal investigator and co-investigator, Dr. Burns has worked on a number of studies designed to reduce HIV-related health disparities among underserved, understudied, and marginalized populations, including:
+As principal investigator and co-investigator, Dr. Burns has worked on a number of studies designed to reduce HIV-related health disparities including:

-• A patient navigation intervention to improve uptake of pre-exposure prophylactics (PrEP) among Black sexual minority men.
+• A patient navigation intervention to improve uptake of pre-exposure prophylactics (PrEP) among individuals and populations disproportionately impacted by HIV

-• A community-driven HIV prevention intervention utilizing theatre to reduce HIV-related stigma and discrimination.
+• A community-driven HIV prevention intervention utilizing theatre to reduce HIV-related stigma.

 • The use of digital technologies to improve uptake and adherence to HIV prevention, care and treatment services.